No upcoming event dates

 On 25, 26 and 27 January, Zoukak Studio hosts performances of "Jogging" by Hanane Hajj Ali in collaboration with Abdullah al Kafri and Eric Deniaud.

 Entrance is free of charge, but reservations are required due to limited seating.
+You will be requested to buy the book "Jogging".

 Donations upon reservation are appreciated and will go for the support of Zoukak Studio and "Jogging" performance.